 Hanukkah – A Season of Miracles

-What is Hanukkah?
-This Jewish holiday is one of the most joyous festivals of the Jewish calendar.
-Discover more about what is Hanukkah and this celebration of God’s wondrous miracles and the many important lessons Hanukkah has for both Christians and Jews through our rich resources of studies, podcasts, videos, devotionals, and recipes of traditional foods for the Jewish holiday.
+Hanukkah is one of the most joyous festivals of the Jewish calendar.
+Discover more about this celebration of God’s wondrous miracles and the many important lessons Hanukkah has for both Christians and Jews through our rich resources.

 At Hanukkah, Jews commemorate the victory of the Maccabees over the Greek/Syrian forces of King Antiochus in the year 165 B.C.E.
 That regime sought to impose paganism on the Jewish people.
 They put a pagan idol, Zeus, in the Temple, and forced Jews to eat non-kosher food.

 A group called the Maccabees, led by a man named Mattathias and his brothers, revolted against these Hellenistic authorities.
 And by the 25th day of the Jewish month of Kislev—usually this date falls during December on our calendar—they regained control over the Temple, cleansed it from defilement, and rededicated it.
 That’s what Hanukkah means: “rededication.”

 In the Temple, there was an eternal flame that had to stay lit all the time.
 But when the Jews came into the Temple to light the flame, there was only enough oil to keep it burning for one day.
 After they lit it, however, a miracle occurred—the lamp remained lit for eight days until the new oil arrived.
 This is how Hanukkah became known as the “Festival of Lights.”

 The Meaning of Hanukkah